 Spring greens are just coming in to season now signalling the warmer weather on its way.
 There are so many mouth-watering ways to prepare the new season’s vegetables and there’s a real joy in selecting the vegetables you’ll serve.

-Sticking with the traditional theme, rhubarb is still in season so we’re thinking a gorgeous rhubarb crumble with a thick, glossy custard . . .
+Sticking with the traditional theme, rhubarb is still in season so we’re thinking, a gorgeous rhubarb crumble with a thick, glossy custard . . .

 And of course, aside from chocolate eggs, hot cross buns are another Easter treat we can really get behind, toasted, with a generous slather of melted butter, and a hot cup of tea.
-Good food, good company, lots of happy memories.
+Good food, good company, and lots of happy memories.
 Happy Easter everyone!